Alechan/microsimu/README.md

 excuse to learn and get out of my comfort zone so it is a win-win for me.

 ### Is this production ready?
 Yes and not yet.
-It's the exact same code as the one running on https://microsimu.alejandrodanos.com.ar but it still needs some extra configuration on the host and it may need a more robust database depending on your needs (see one of the questions below).
+It's the exact same code as the one that was running on the live demo (currently offline) but it still needs some extra configuration on the host and it may need a more robust database depending on your needs (see one of the questions below).